Meghali-Nandi/PR_Image_Gallery/README.md

 # PR_Image_Gallery
-It is an application in which an user can upload images and then search for images based on queries.
+It is an application in which an user can upload images and then view them in gallery.

 ### Pre- requisites
 - Nodejs v12+